DarioGT/viewform/README.rst

                      'gender', 'desired_gender'),
                  Row('cost_price', Span2('wholesale_price'), 'retail_price')))

-SpanXX elements not directly mapped to bootstrap or foundation grid classes, but used to determine relative fields width.
-Eash row occupy 12 grid columns.
+SpanXX elements are not directly mapped to bootstrap or foundation grid classes, but used to determine relative fields width.
+Each row occupies 12 grid columns.
 Elements in Row('elem1', 'elem2') would be rendered in 6 grid coulmns each, and in Row(Span2('elem1'), 'elem2') `elem1` would be rendered in 8 grid columns, and `elem2` in 4 grid columns.